The Good, the Bad and the Ugly: Filming

-Production began at the Cinecittà studio in Rome again in mid-May 1966, including the opening scene between Eastwood and Wallach when Blondie captures Tuco for the first time and sends him to jail.
-The production then moved on to Spain's plateau region near Burgos in the north, which doubled for the Southwestern United States, and again shot the western scenes in Almería in the south of Spain.
-This time, the production required more elaborate sets, including a town under cannon fire, an extensive prison camp, and an American Civil War battlefield; and for the climax, several hundred Spanish soldiers were employed to build a cemetery with several thousand gravestones and wooden crosses to resemble an ancient Roman circus.
-The scene where the bridge was blown up had to be filmed twice because all three cameras were destroyed in the first take by the explosion.
-Eastwood remembers, "They would care if you were doing a story about Spaniards and Spain.
-Then they'd scrutinize you very tough, but the fact that you're doing a Western that's supposed to be laid in Southwest America or Mexico, they couldn't care less what your story or subject is."
-Top Italian cinematographer Tonino Delli Colli was brought in to shoot the film and was prompted by Leone to pay more attention to light than in the previous two films; Ennio Morricone composed the score once again.
-Leone was instrumental in asking Morricone to compose a track for the final Mexican stand-off scene in the cemetery, asking him to compose what felt like "the corpses were laughing from inside their tombs", and asked Delli Colli to create a hypnotic whirling effect interspersed with dramatic extreme close-ups, to give the audience the impression of a visual ballet.
+Production began at the Cinecittà studio in Rome mid-May 1966.
+It then moved on to Spain's northern plateau region near Burgos, which doubled for the Southwestern United States, and again in southern Spain's Almería.
+The production required elaborate sets, including a town under cannon fire, an extensive prison camp, and an American Civil War battlefield; for the climax, several hundred Spanish soldiers were employed to build a cemetery with several thousand gravestones and wooden crosses to resemble an ancient Roman circus.
+A scene where a bridge was blown up had to be filmed twice because the explosion destroyed all three cameras in the first take.

+Italian cinematographer Tonino Delli Colli was brought in to shoot the film and was prompted by Leone to pay more attention to lighting than in the previous two films.
+The score was once again composed by Ennio Morricone, and for the final Mexican standoff scene in the cemetery, Leone asked Morricone to compose what felt like "the corpses were laughing from inside their tombs".
 Filming concluded in July 1966.

-Eastwood was not initially pleased with the script and was concerned he might be upstaged by Wallach.
+Eastwood was displeased with the script and was concerned he might be upstaged by Wallach.
 "In the first film, I was alone," he told Leone.
 "In the second, we were two.
 Here we are three.
 If it goes on this way, in the next one I will be starring with the American cavalry."
-As Eastwood played hard-to-get in accepting the role (inflating his earnings up to $250,000, another Ferrari and 10% of the profits in the United States when eventually released there), he was again encountering publicist disputes between Ruth Marsh, who urged him to accept the third film of the trilogy, and the William Morris Agency and Irving Leonard, who were unhappy with Marsh's influence on the actor.
-Eastwood banished Marsh from having any further influence in his career, and he was forced to sack her as his business manager via a letter sent by Frank Wells.
-For some time after, Eastwood's publicity was handled by Jerry Pam of Gutman and Pam.
-Throughout filming, Eastwood regularly socialized with actor Franco Nero, who was filming Texas, Adios at the time.
+As Eastwood played hard-to-get in accepting the role (inflating his earnings up to $250,000, two Ferraris, and 10% of the profits in the United States when eventually released there), he was again encountering publicist disputes between Ruth Marsh, who urged him to accept the third film of the trilogy, and the William Morris Agency and Irving Leonard, who were unhappy with Marsh's influence on the actor.
+Eastwood banished Marsh from having any further influence in his career, and he fired her as his business manager.